abusayed0206/trakt/API_DOCUMENTATION.md

 - All timestamps are in ISO 8601 format
 - Data is automatically fetched and updated daily via GitHub Actions
 - The API serves data from local JSON files, so it's fast and doesn't hit external APIs
-- Images are served through Cloudflare CDN at `https://cfcdn.sayed.app/watch/` for optimal global performance
+- Images are served directly through the optimized `/api/images` endpoint with in-memory caching